DavidAlanis273/Watlow-thermal-loop-exercise/watlow-thermal-loop/docs/BRANCHING_STRATEGY.md

 ## When to Use Each Branch Type

 ### `feature/*`
-You're adding something new.
-In this project, each page section gets its own feature branch.
+Each page section gets its own feature branch.

 ### `hotfix/*`
 Something is broken in production (`main`).
 Branch off `main`, fix it, merge back into both `main` and `develop`.